John-OConnell/CS5600_Computer_Systems/practicum2/README.md

 - client-helper.c     - implementation of the client helper functions
 - msgTypes.h          - message struct definitions
 - rfsys/              - the root directory of the remote file system
+- testFiles/          - text files used for testing
 - Makefile            - makefile used to build project executables

 ## Instructions to Run